hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 * Added type, length and requirement information to XML field descriptions.
 * Added an Appendix, which contains code lookup tables.

+### Version 1.9

+* Updated descriptions of the PRTNOT640 and NOTPAR670 fields to specify that the address-related child fields must not be provided if the 'Notify Party' has a GB EORI.